leojay-net/SLPM/public/docs/MIXER_ARCHITECTURE.md

 - Test redemption flow with a small token first.

 **For Redeem Token:**
-- Validate recipient address before redemption.
+- Validate recipient address (STRK) or invoice (Lightning) before redemption.
+- For Lightning settlement: ensure invoice amount ≤ calculated maximum amount.
 - Check mint availability before starting redemption.
 - Have backup plan if primary mint is unavailable.
 - Save change tokens immediately if partial redemption occurs.

+**Choosing Settlement Type:**
+- **STRK Settlement**: Use when you want to send value to a Starknet address, need on-chain settlement, or want to hold STRK tokens.
+- **Lightning Settlement**: Use when paying Lightning invoices directly, sending value off-chain, avoiding on-chain footprint, or when recipient prefers Bitcoin/Lightning.

 **For Both:**
 - Monitor transaction status throughout.